-If you are traveling to the French Riviera, you really should take a day trip to Monaco.
-Monaco is a tiny independent city-state (2nd smallest to Vatican City) along the coast of France.
-It is the land of the rich & famous with upscale stores, casinos, and the home of Prince Albert II.
+Monaco, a small sovereign city-state located on the French Riviera, has long been known for its luxury and extravagance.
+It is a popular tourist destination for those seeking a taste of the life of the rich & famous.
 If you aren’t a high roller and can’t afford to spend the night in one of the luxurious suites, you’ll find plenty of things to do in Monaco for the day.

 Things to Do in Monaco for the Day